elihe90/supplement-chatbot/README.md

 Install all the necessary Python libraries listed in the requirements.txt file.
 ####  pip install -r requirements.txt
 Create and configure the .env file:
 Create a .env file and add your credentials.
-Make sure to replace the placeholder values with your actual keys and URLs.

 OPENAI_API_KEY="your_openai_api_key_here"

 AVALAI_BASE_URL="https://proxy.avala.ai/v1"

 REDIS_URL="redis://localhost:6379/0"

 Run the Redis database with Docker:

 Use Docker to start a Redis container, which your chatbot will use for conversation memory.
 #### docker run --name my-redis -p 6379:6379 -d redis
 Start the backend server: